Firefox for Android: Previously or unofficially supported

 Previously, Firefox for mobile supported other platforms besides Android.

 Official support for the Nokia N900 Maemo device ceased with version 7.

 Firefox mobile was available for MeeGo through the third-party OpenRepos repository.
 For operating systems not supported by Fennec, like Sailfish OS (based on Mer project), web browsers can use embedlite (IPCLiteAPI), a lightweight embedding API.

 An alpha build of version 1.1 (1.1 Alpha 1) for Windows Mobile, released on February 19, 2010, is the last build for this operating system.
 Following the Windows Phone 7 announcement and Microsoft's decision not to release a native development kit, as with Android and other systems, development for Windows Mobile was put on hold.
 If Microsoft releases a native development kit in the future for its Windows Phone OS, then Mozilla will consider again developing Fennec for the platform.

-Tristan Nitot, president of Mozilla Europe, has said that it's unlikely that a BlackBerry OS version will be released, citing BlackBerry's limited operating system as the reason.
+Tristan Nitot, president of Mozilla Europe, has said that it is unlikely that a BlackBerry OS version will be released, citing BlackBerry's limited operating system as the reason.
 Mozilla has no plans to develop Firefox for the Symbian platform, or webOS.
 An unofficial port to WebOS was made, but is no longer maintained as of 2011.

 An unofficial port is available for the Pandora handheld console.

 Firefox 52.0.2 was the last version to run on ARM devices without NEON support, such as those with Tegra 2.

+Firefox 143.0.4 was the last version to run on Android Lollipop through Android Nougat.